The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

-The T-90S is the latest development in the T-series of Russian tanks and represents an increase in firepower, mobility and protection.
-It is manufactured by Uralvagonzavod in Nizhnyi Tagil, Russia.
+The T-90S is the latest development in the T-series of Russian tanks and offers increase in firepower, mobility and protection.
+It is manufactured by Uralvagonzavod in Nizhny Tagil, Russia.

-The T-90S entered service with the Russian Army in 1992.
-In February 2001, the Indian Army signed a contract for 310 T-90S tanks: 124 were completed in Russia and the rest are being delivered in "knocked down" form for final assembly in India.
+It entered service with the Russian Army in 1992.
+In February 2001, the Indian Army signed a contract for 310 T-90S tanks: 124 were completed in Russia and the rest were delivered in ‘knocked down’ form for final assembly in India.

 T-90S main battle tank orders and deliveries